vnavascues/direct-request-coordinator/README.md

   - From 5 LINK (initial balance) - 0.001 LINK (initial request payment amount, hold by the `Operator`) - 0.1725 LINK (fulfillment payment amount)
 - DRCoordinator: 172514761526913608 (0.1725 LINK)

-Logging again the `DRCoordiantor` detail, we'll see its balance (4.999 LINK), and its profit (0.1725 LINK).
+Logging again the `DRCoordinator` detail, we'll see its balance (4.999 LINK), and its profit (0.1725 LINK).

 ```sh
 yarn hardhat drcoordinator:detail \